Mining gems from creative briefs

 Exploring and digging deep

 Armed with raw ideas and early themes, I compare them against real-world factors to shape direction and strengthen differentiation.
+This is where good ideas are refined into right ideas.

-Sometimes the most valuable insight is the one that feels too raw, too bold, or too different.
-And that’s where the real digging begins.
+Sketching sharpens instinct, surfaces the unexpected and protects early thinking from over-polishing too soon.
+Sometimes the most valuable ideas are the one that feels too raw, too bold or too different.
+But that is where the real digging begins.

 Polishing a few rocks

-Picking & pitching the perfect setting
+Picking and pitching the perfect setting

 A note to fellow prospectors

-So keep digging!
-The gold’s in the grit.
+Always keep digging!
+Gold’s in the grit.